 When events are subscribed to, the component that raises the event has no way to ensure that the subscriber will behave properly when that event is raised.
 It's possible that the subscribing code will throw an exception when the event is raised and when that happens you may want to unsubscribe the handler to ensure that it doesn't continue to throw the exception.
-The EventInterceptionAspect is powerful and can help you to accomplish this with ease.
+The EventInterceptionAspect can help you to accomplish this easily.

-- 1. Override the OnInvokeHandler(EventInterceptionArgs) method on your aspect. - 2.
+- 1. Override the OnInvokeHandler(EventInterceptionArgs) method in your aspect. - 2.
 In the method body add a try...catch block.

-In the try block add a call to base.OnInvokeHandler and in the catch block add a call to Remove-Handler(Delegate)
+3. In the try block add a call to base.OnInvokeHandler and in the catch block add a call to Remove-Handler(Delegate)

 '''

+[Serializable]

-public class CustomEventing : EventInterceptionAspect
+public class CustomEventHandling : EventInterceptionAspect

 {

 public override void OnInvokeHandler(EventInterceptionArgs args)

 {

 try

 {

 base.OnInvokeHandler(args);

 }

 catch (Exception e)

 {

-Console.WriteLine("Handler '{0}' invoked with arguments {1} failed with exception {2}",
+Console.WriteLine("Handler '\{0\}' invoked with arguments \{1\} failed with exception \{2\}.",

 args.Handler.Method,

-string.Join(", ", args.Arguments.Select(

-a => a == null ? "null" : a.ToString())),
+string.Join(", ", args.Arguments.Select(a => a == null ? "null" : a.ToString())),

 e.GetType().Name);

 args.RemoveHandler(args.Handler);

 throw;

 }

 }

 }

 '''

-Now any time an exception is thrown when the event is executed, the offending event handler will be unsubscribed from the event.
+Now, any time an exception is thrown during event execution, the offending event handler will be unsubscribed from the event.

-16.1.8.
+19.1.8.
 Introducing Interfaces